Find out how to Develop ‘Polish Purple’ Garlic

 Keep away from overwatering, although, because it’s a fast option to trigger rot.

-Feed the rising vegetation as soon as a month with a gentle, balanced fertilizer or a product formulated for greens.
+Feed the rising vegetation as soon as a month with a gentle, balanced or a product formulated for greens.

 I like All the way down to Earth’s Vegetable Backyard meals.
 It has an NPK ratio of 4-4-4, which is a bit excessive, so I simply dilute it by half in water and apply it to the roots.